RylanSchaeffer/FieteLab-Sorscher-2022-Reproduction/README.md

 A sensible way to parallelize is to launch multiple jobs on a cluster, where each job contains 1 agent.
 So for instance, if we're running on a SLURM cluster, each SLURM job should create 1 agent.
 Rylan has code for this.

+## TODOs

+- [x] Create hidden-state initialization using position, not place cells
+- [x] Reproduce the basic result